 The University of Tromsø will function as an important advisor on IT-systems for biological and medical applications and will also supervise master students on related topics.

-The mammograms we have received so far is only a small proportion of the total dataset that is being prepared for the project.
-As soon as larger amounts of data is collected, it will be possible to continue developing our own models.
+The mammograms we have received so far is only a proportion of the total dataset that is being prepared for the project.
+As soon as larger amounts of data is collected, we will be able to continue the ongoing work of developing our own models.